Your Paranormal

 History of the Bermuda Triangle

-The first recorded unexplained event in the area was written by Columbus.
+Columbus wrote the first recorded unexplained event in the area.
 In 1492, on the eve of discovering the New World, Columbus wrote this in his log:

 The Admiral again perceived it once or twice, appearing like the light of a wax candle moving up and down, which some thought an indication of land.